University of West Georgia

-4. A distance education orientation for new faculty will be conducted each September.
+4. A distance education orientation for new faculty is conducted each September.

-1. A database of all distance and distributed courses, dates, department, enrollments, and evaluation results will be updated each term and will reside on the Honors House server.
+1. A database of all distance and distributed courses, dates, department, enrollments, and evaluation results is updated each term and resides on the Honors House server.
 A backup copy will also be maintained and online summaries availble pubicly on the web.

 Phone: 678-839-6248; Fax: 678-839-0636 EMail: email@example.com